-Prenatal infections, for example, viral infections such as rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more or cytomegalovirus Cytomegalovirus (CMV) Infection in Newborns Cytomegalovirus is a common virus that usually causes few or no problems but can cause serious illness in infants who are infected before birth or around the time of birth.
+Prenatal infections, for example, viral infections such as rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more or cytomegalovirus Cytomegalovirus (CMV) Infection in Newborns Cytomegalovirus is a common virus that usually causes few or no problems but can cause serious illness in infants who are infected before birth or around the time of birth.
 Cytomegalovirus infection... read more , may play a role.
 Prematurity may also be a risk factor: the greater the level of prematurity, the greater the risk of an ASD.

 Some children who have an ASD have differences in how their brain is formed and how it functions.

-It is clear, however, that ASDs are not caused by poor parenting, adverse childhood conditions, or vaccinations (see also MMR vaccine and concerns about autism Measles-mumps-rubella (MMR) vaccine and concerns about autism Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the use and schedule of vaccines in children.
+It is clear, however, that ASDs are not caused by poor parenting, adverse childhood conditions, or vaccinations (see also MMR vaccine and concerns about autism Measles-Mumps-Rubella (MMR) Vaccine: Concerns about Autism Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the use and schedule of vaccines in children.
 These concerns can lead some parents... read more ).

 Did You Know...